 Another email from Welch catches my eye.
-The subject simply says “Got her.”
-I open the attachment to see that Welch stopped only just short of climbing the tree outside of the Pedophile’s bedroom window to get the goods on her.
+The subject simply says, “Got her.”
+I open the attachment to see that Welch—or somebody—stopped only just short of climbing the tree outside of the Pedophile’s bedroom window to get the goods on her.
 There are pictures of her in her Ashton Martin in the same clothes that she was wearing today with a teenage boy.
-They are shopping and subsequently end up at her Kirkland estate.
+They’re shopping and subsequently end up at her Kirkland estate.
 The boy looks familiar, but I can’t really place him.
 It’s Sunday night, and although I’m anxious, this is not an emergency.
 So, I respond to Welch to have a full report ready for me on the matter tomorrow morning.
 Fuck pulling my support.
 If she’s still fucking young boys, I’m taking her down.

 I can think of one of those things right now.

-Two hours after I disappeared into my study, I emerge in search of the one thing that can quench this hunger I feel.
+Two hours after disappearing into my study, I emerge in search of the one thing that can quench this hunger inside me.
 I find her lying on my bed talking to Allen wearing a black satin sleep shirt.
 I stand there in the doorway watching her as she lays across my bed, her legs bent like a teenager talking on the phone to one of her girlfriends.
-I can hear that she is about to end the call with Allen and I creep silently into the bedroom and grab her feet.
+I can hear that she’s about to end the call with Allen and I creep silently into the bedroom and grab her feet.
 She yelps and drops her iPhone just after hanging up from Allen.

 No panties—oh, joy!